Skip to main content

 -Cast Grinding (92-115 dBA)

-Metal is an extremely effective noise transmitter so it should come as no surprise that the moving and transporting of this material is going to create noise.
-When working in a foundry environment it is important to remember these factors.
+Metal is a highly effective noise transmitter, so it should come as no surprise that moving and transporting this material will create excess noise.
+It is important to remember these factors when working in a foundry environment.

 Permissible Exposure Limit

-The permissible exposure limit (PEL) regulated by The United States Department of Labor is dependant upon the hours of exposure to noise.
-If working an 8 hour shift the PEL for that time is 90 dBA.
-The dBA PEL continues to gradually increase as the time spent exposed to noise decreases.
-See the chart below for different lengths and exposure limits.
+The permissible exposure limit (PEL) regulated by the United States Department of Labor depends on the hours of noise exposure.
+For example, if working an 8-hour shift, the PEL for that time is 90 dBA.
+The dBA PEL continues to increase as the time spent exposed to noise decreases gradually.
+Refer to the chart below for details on different lengths and exposure limits.

-If the action level of 85 dBA is met or exceeded, employees must take part in the Hearing Conservation Program which demands noise monitoring, audiometric testing, hearing protection devices, employee testing, and documentation.
+Per 1910.95(c)(1), if the action level of 85 dBA is met or exceeded, employees must participate in the Hearing Conservation Program, which requires noise monitoring, audiometric testing, hearing protection devices, employee testing, and documentation.

 Ways to Prevent Exposure

-Personal Protective Equipment or PPE may seem like a decent solution to noise exposure, however, in a study by NIOSH, PPE has been found to be the least effective.
-Most reasons cited were that the PPE was uncomfortable, ill-fitted, or flat out neglected.
-Many claim that PPE interferes with the ability to hear communications from coworkers, however, it has been proven that vocal interpretation actually increases in loud environments with the use of PPE.
+Personal Protective Equipment, or PPE, may seem like a decent solution to noise exposure; however, according to NIOSH, PPE is less effective than reducing noise or engineering controls.
+The most common reasons cited were that the PPE was uncomfortable, ill-fitting, or neglected entirely.
+Many claim that PPE interferes with the ability to hear communications from coworkers; however, it has been proven that vocal interpretation actually increases in loud environments when PPE is used.

-A more effective option is administrative controls as it includes completely relocating employees away from harmful noises or the less effective shortening of their shift to reduce exposure.
-This option is not always beneficial to production which leads many to resort to another effective option of engineering controls.
+Administrative controls are a more practical option, as they include completely relocating employees away from harmful noises or reducing their exposure by shortening their shift.
+However, this option is not always beneficial to production, leading many to resort to another effective option: engineering controls.

 GK Engineering Controls

 If these noise limits are not met, your company can be cited for violations and fined.
-There are ways to suppress noise however and General Kinematics can help!
+However, there are ways to suppress noise, and General Kinematics can help.

 Here are a few things we recommend to our customers to reduce foundry noise levels:

-- Enclosures can be helpful for isolating noise away from operators.
-A popular option is hooded vibratory equipment and sound enclosures that are built directly around the equipment.
+1. Enclosures can help isolate noise from operators.
+A popular option is hooded vibratory equipment and sound enclosures built directly around the equipment.

-- Liners provide iron handling equipment with sound deadening troughs to deaden some of the noise that is being projected.
-The choices of material for this solution are sound deadening sandwiched decks, aluminum liners, and external spray-on sound absorber.
+1. Liners provide iron handling equipment with sound-deadening troughs to dampen some of the projected noise.
+The materials available for this solution are sound-deadening sandwiched decks, aluminum liners, and external spray-on sound absorbers.
 Rubber can be implemented if the castings are below 200°F.

-- Keeping your equipment operating well and working within the proper stroke range reduces mechanical noise.
-Moving equipment further away from walls can also be helpful because it reduces deflection of sound waves.
+2. Keeping your equipment operating correctly and within the correct stroke range reduces mechanical noise.
+Moving equipment further away from walls can also be helpful because it reduces the deflection of sound waves.

-- Last but not least, GK Flat-Stroke designed equipment eliminates the sound caused from large material impacts and keeps the castings in contact with the conveyor surface.
+3. Last but not least, GK Flat-Stroke-designed equipment eliminates the sound caused by large material impacts and keeps the castings in contact with the conveyor surface.

 Keep Reading: